 Don’t Get Braces Because They Hurt!

 Many patients worry about how much braces are going to hurt, which makes many hold off on treatment or avoid it completely.
 The truth is there’s nothing to worry about!
 The only time you may feel some slight discomfort is after getting your braces adjusted.
 This should only last a couple of days and can be alleviated by using the following:

 - Over-the-counter pain medication

 - Eating soft foods

 In a day or two, you’ll be back to your normal self and you’ll be one step closer to that perfect smile you’ve been working toward.

-If you’ve been given some bad braces advice, speak with your orthodontist for clarification.
+If you’ve been given some bad braces advice, speak with your orthodontist in Ripley WV for clarification.
 Chances are, this “advice” isn’t really advice at all.
 Get the answers you need from the right source, a professional who has devoted their career to helping others get beautiful smiles for life.